-Research - articles on conceptual, methodological, and theoretical developments and trends in political science.
-Articles aimed at this section should be intellectually stimulating, conceptually rigorous, critical and above all agenda-setting.
+Research – High quality articles on relevant research from subfields in the discipline.
+We welcome empirical contributions based on qualitative, quantitative, or mixed methods.
+Further, we accept conceptual articles that advance novel theories or contribute to the theoretical debates in political science.
+Articles aimed at this section should be intellectually stimulating, conceptually and methodologically rigorous, critical and above all agenda-setting.

-Learning and Teaching - articles, debates and symposia on new approaches to teaching and learning political science.
+Teaching and Learning - Articles on new approaches to teaching and learning political science.

 Datasets - Original dataset accompanied by a short explanatory note (maximum length 5,000 words) explaining the dataset, its novelty, the variables included and the data sources.
 The descriptive piece will be under copyright, but not the dataset.
 This format allows authors to get their dataset published and cited, but also allows them and others them and others to use the data for research articles.